The CARBON STILL with its high accuracy

 What do we really need to know?

-In the Yeomans Carbon Still a sample being tested is often around two thousand times the size used in all other systems.
-And apart from screening soil samples to pass through the universally accepted 2 mm screen aperture.
+In the Yeomans Carbon Still a sample being tested is often as much as two thousand times the size used in all other systems.
+And apart from screening soil samples to pass through the universally accepted 2 mm screen aperture –

 There is no other sample preparation required.

 Reality demands that soils can be tested easily, cheaply and accurately.
 Reality demands that field samples be taken.
 Reality demands that samples are taken that are of a sensible and practical size and in turn are easy to weigh with high accuracy.
-We therefore built a unit and a system to test individual samples with sample sizes around two kilograms – not two grams and definitely easy to weigh.
+We therefore built a unit and a system to test individual samples with sample sizes as big as two kilograms – kilograms not grams – and definitely easy to weigh.
 Weighing accuracy of the Carbon Still comes out at around 1.5 grams in a 2,000 gram sample.
 That’s 0.075%.
 So we allow 0.1%.

-From research information and experience we maintain that temperatures approaching 350° C are too inconsistent and with forced heated air flow, temperatures around 400° C or the best.
+From research information and experience we maintain that temperatures approaching 350° C are too inconsistent.
+With forced heated air flow, as in the Yeomans Carbon Still, temperatures around 400° C are ideal.